Q: What is JMapPane for?¶

 Q: JMapPane is Slow how do I make it faster?¶

 This really comes down to how you use the GeoTools renderer.
 Remember that the GeoTools renderer is doing a lot of calculation and data access; not what you want in the middle of animation.

-For raster rendering you have a great deal of control over performance using JAI TileCache settings in addition to convering your rasters into an efficient format (anything is better than jpeg).
+For raster rendering you have a great deal of control over performance using JAI TileCache settings in addition to converting your rasters into an efficient format (anything is better than JPEG).